 Store the carton containing the pouches of powder and the liquid for mixing with the powder at room temperature, away from heat, moisture, or light.
-Once the powder has been mixed with the liquid, refrigerate the solution and use it within 24 hours .
+Once the powder has been mixed with the liquid, refrigerate the mixed solution and use it within 24 hours.

 Precautions While Using MoviPrep

-Do not take any oral medicine for at least one hour after taking this medicine .
+Do not take any medicine by mouth within 1 hour before taking this medicine.